In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 Disabled Veteran Preference for Federal Jobs

 Veterans may be eligible to receive a 0, 5, or 10-point Federal hiring preference in competitive appointments.
 Veterans may be considered for special noncompetitive appointments for which only they are eligible by law.
-Click HERE to read more about Federal Hiring Preference for Veterans.
+Click HERE to read more about Federal Hiring Preferences for Veterans.

 Direct Hire Authority for Federal Jobs

 A Direct-Hire Authority (DHA) is an appointing (hiring) authority that the Office of Personnel Management (OPM) can give to Federal agencies for filling vacancies when a critical hiring need or severe shortage of candidates exists.
-While Veterans preference does NOT apply when selecting individuals under DHA, in our experience, transitioning military members, veterans, and disabled veterans are often well trained and suited for Federal positions.
+While Veterans preference does NOT apply when selecting individuals under DHA, in our experience, transitioning military members, veterans, and disabled veterans are often well-trained and suited for Federal positions.
 Some Federal Agencies also offer Expedited Hiring Authority (EHA) for critically manned career fields, such as Defense Federal Acquisition positions.

 VA Aid and Attendance Program